usagov/usagov-2021/bin/cloudgov/Readme.md

 ## Spaces

 Cloud.gov calls application environments Spaces.
-Each developer should have access to four space: a personal Space and one Space each for the Dev, Stage, and Prod environments.
+Each developer should have access to four spaces: a personal Space and one Space each for the Dev, Stage, and Prod enviroents.

 ## Dashboard